-Microfibre cloths or disposable cloths - which is best in a commercial cleaning setting?
+Microfibre or disposable cloths?Which is best in a commercial cleaning setting?
 Microfibre cloths and disposable cloths each have their own pros and cons.

 The cloths are available in two forms — reusable or disposable / semi-disposable, and each has its own set of pros and cons.